AbdulrahmanHallak/WebHaven/README.md

 posts for your feeds.

 The bot uses webhooks to listen for updates from telegram api.
-If you want to learn more about webhooks for telegram see this awesome [guide](https://core.telegram.org/bots/webhooks)
+If you want to learn more about webhooks for telegram see this [awesome guide](https://core.telegram.org/bots/webhooks)

 The bot consists of three projects:
-1. TelegramBot: This project the main application for the bot.
+1. TelegramBot: This project is the main application for the bot.
 2. DatabaseMigrator: This is a command-line application that executes migrations against the database.
-When you first run the app, make sure you execute the migration from this app first or you can just use docker to run the app and everything will set-up automatically.
+   When you first run the app, make sure you execute the migration from this app first or you can just use docker to run the app and everything will be set-up automatically.

 If you prefer not to use docker.
 Just go into the directory of the project and run the following command from the terminal: